 Reclaimed wood flooring looks stunning, is highly individual and works with both traditional and contemporary design schemes.
-But historically it was a risky specification.
+But, unless you are careful about your source, it may be a risky specification.
 Supplies can be unreliable and any lack of uniformity makes fitting a lengthier, and therefore costlier process, as well as resulting in high levels of wastage.
-Reclaimed wood flooring from Havwoods, however, is the genuine article, but it has been sawn, sanded and profiled to 21st Century standards, ensuring a level of consistency that means that it can be relied on for even the largest of projects.
+Reclaimed wood flooring from Havwoods, however, is the genuine article, but it has been sawn, sanded and profiled to 21st Century standards, ensuring a level of consistency that can be relied on for even the largest of projects.

-If you want rustic wood flooring but prefer a new plank, take a look at our Henley range.
-The entire collection is characterised as pre-finished planks with a textured surface.
-Sometimes this is achieved by distressing, sometimes by sawing, brushing, burning or planing, but whatever the technique, the appearance is always fabulous.
+If you want a rustic look, but prefer a new plank, take a look at our Henley range which is made up entirely of pre-finished planks with a textured surface.
+Sometimes this is achieved by distressing, sometimes by sawing, brushing, burning or planing, but whatever the technique used, the appearance is always fabulous.
 And if you want rustic flooring in a parquet, take a look in Design from Havwoods.